-Greg Vinson, one of Birmingham-Southern College's most honored athletes, begins his first year as head men's soccer coach in 2016 after 20 seasons as the program's first full-time assistant coach.
+Greg Vinson, one of Birmingham-Southern College's most honored athletes, begins his second year as head men's soccer coach in 2017 after 20 seasons as the program's first full-time assistant coach.

 Vinson, a Birmingham native, graduated from Pelham High School where he received All-Metro team honors.
 After graduating from BSC in 1995 with a business degree, he went on to earn a master's degree in business.
 He and his wife, the former Melissa Boren, a BSC graduate and former captain of the women's soccer team, were married in 1998.
 The couple has two sons, Drew and Daniel.